liuboyuniris-ai/Shopper-Hiring-Problem/README.md

 This repository contains the analysis and findings of an A/B test conducted on the shopper hiring funnel.
 The goal of the test was to determine if initiating the required applicant background check earlier in the hiring process would improve conversion rates.

-## Dataset
-The dataset for this analysis can be downloaded [here](https://github.com/dummytreego07052023/AB_TEST/blob/main/application.csv).

 ## Context
 In this simulated dataset, we conducted an A/B test to evaluate the impact of initiating the background check earlier in the shopper hiring process.
 The hypothesis was that by completing the necessary prerequisites faster, shoppers would maintain momentum and be more likely to start quickly.